Flora - Autumn

 How and where it grows: This species grows in many locations, from grassy woodlands and dry hills to rocky coastal foreshores.
 It is widespread and abundant, and also grows in SA, Vic and NSW.

-Where to See: It may be seen throughout the state: Bruny, Maria and many other offshore islands; Freycinet and Tasman National Parks; Diprose Lagoon Nature, Knocklofty, Orford Convict Road and Probation Station, Orford Coastal and Orford Thumbs Reserves; many Hobart, Launceston, Devonport and surrounding area bushland parks; and many home gardens.
+Where to See: It may be seen throughout the eastern half of the state: Bruny, Flinders, Maria and many other offshore islands; Freycinet and Tasman National Parks; Diprose Lagoon Nature, Knocklofty, Orford Convict Road and Probation Station, Orford Coastal and Orford Thumbs Reserves; many Hobart, Launceston, Devonport and surrounding area bushland parks; and many home gardens.

 Other notes: An outstanding tree with furrowed bark, a spreading crown and long pendulous branches which can be accentuated by the male flowers.
 The cones with sharp tipped valves are a distiguishing feature.
 These trees are hardy in most soils and can tolerate periods of wet feet.